josemaz/kirc-mirna/README.md

 `$ python Py/pearson.py`

-The ouput is saved on `Output/Plots`
+The ouput is saved on `Output/Pearson/peaval-ctrl.tsv`, i.e.

 To get Pearson value networks: